-- •When ice or mud, etc., is attached to the rear bumper - During bad weather such as heavy rain, fog, snow, etc. - When multiple vehicles approach continuously - Shallow angle parking - When a vehicle is approaching at high speed - When parking on a steep incline, such as hills, a dip in the road, etc. - Directly after the BSM main switch is set to on - Directly after the engine is started with the BSM main switch on - When towing a trailer - Vehicles that the sensors cannot detect because of obstacles
+- When ice or mud, etc., is attached to the rear bumper - During bad weather such as heavy rain, fog, snow, etc. - When multiple vehicles approach continuously - Shallow angle parking - When a vehicle is approaching at high speed - When parking on a steep incline, such as hills, a dip in the road, etc. - Directly after the RCTA function is set to on - Directly after the engine is started with the RCTA function is on - When towing a trailer - Vehicles that the sensors cannot detect because of obstacles